Near-death studies: Explanatory models

-Explanatory models for the phenomenology and the elements of the NDE can, according to sources, be divided into a few broad categories: psychological, physiological, and transcendental.
-Christian Agrillo adopts a more parsimonious overview and notes that literature reports two main theoretical frameworks: (1) "biological/psychological" interpretation (in-brain theories), or (2) "survivalist" interpretation (out-of-brain theories).
-In a study published in 1990, Owens, Cook and Stevenson presented results that lent support to all of these three interpretations.
+Explanatory models for the phenomenology and the elements of the NDE can, according to sources, be divided into three broad categories: psychological, physiological, and transcendental.
+In a study published in 1990, Owens, Cook and Stevenson presented results that took all three interpretations into consideration.
+Christian Agrillo notes that literature reports two main theoretical frameworks: (1) "biological/psychological" (in-brain theories), or (2) "survivalist" (out-of-brain theories).

-Each model contains a number of variables that are often mentioned, or summarized, by commentators:

-Psychological theories have suggested that the NDE can be a consequence of mental and emotional reactions to the perceived threat of dying, or a result of expectation.